Kvilt1/glasir_timetable/README.md

 This application authenticates with Glasir's system, fetches timetable and homework data via internal APIs, and exports the data as structured JSON files.
 It supports parallel extraction, teacher mapping, and flexible week range selection.

+The tool uses a **hybrid approach** combining Playwright browser automation with direct API calls via httpx.
+It prioritizes fast, reliable API-based extraction, but gracefully falls back to Playwright-based scraping if needed.
+It caches teacher mappings and student info to speed up future runs.
+All data, cookies, and credentials are stored **per account** under dedicated directories, enabling seamless management of multiple user accounts.

 ---

 ## Features